Sara

 Sawatdii kha!
 Hello!

-I serve in Thailand.
 I teach English at an after school community center in a Buddhist village outside of Chiang Mai.
 The center exists to invest in the lives of the children in the community.
-We teach English and life skills and help them to know the value they have because they are loved by God.
-Tuesday - Friday we have short English lessons after school.
-I also teach English at the local school near the community center.
-It is a good way to build relationship with more of the village and to connect with more students.
+We share the Good News through teaching English and life skills.
+This helps them to know the value they have because they are loved by God.

 Under the resources tab you can find my new and improved website!
 There you can find updates on all the goings on here in Thailand.